 D. Theological Use

 Yahweh intends that a nation acting with aggression against the people of God gets its comeuppance and is never remembered, though that intention is not one whose implementing he ensures quickly.
 The people of God should therefore not fret too much at his delay.
 His intention will be fulfilled.
-It is likely that he intends his people to be his agents in fulfilling his intention, and one could thus call the Israelites’ action against Amaleq “Israel’s prototypical ‘Holy War’” (Propp, Exodus 1–18, 621)—though the OT does not use that expression.
+It is likely that he intends his people to be his agents in fulfilling his intention, and one could thus call the Israelites’ action against Amaleq “Israel’s prototypical ‘Holy War’” (Propp)—though the OT does not use that expression.
 If it is to be a holy war, the OT hints that his people should wait until a word from Yahweh or a set of circumstances points in the direction of their action.
 They then have to be wary of falling short of his commission, or of making it the means of procuring their own advance.

 Exodus 19 and 24:1–8: Covenant and Sacredness